Elections & Voting

 How to Register

 A person must be a citizen of the United States, at least 18 years of age, a resident of both Michigan and the City for at least 30 days prior to the election in which they plan to vote.
 Voters may register at any time including on Election Day.
 Anyone registering within two weeks prior to the election, must register in person at their local Clerk's office to be eligible to vote in that election.
+Online registration is now available.
 Otherwise, you can register at the Clerk's Office, Secretary of State Branch offices, or by mail.
 New Michigan voters registering by mail are required to vote in person unless they are at least 60 years of age or are handicapped or are voting from overseas.

 Whenever you move to a new city or township, you must re-register to vote.
 You are automatically registered when you change your address at the Secretary of State office unless you specifically decline to do so.